Rate Lock Advisory

 Weekly Unemployment Claims (every Thursday)

-Thursday’s only relevant data will be the weekly unemployment update at 8:30 AM ET that is predicted to show 219,000 new claims for jobless benefits were made.
-This would be an increase from the previous week’s 216,000 initial filings.
-Declining claims are a sign of strength in the employment sector.
-Therefore, the larger the number, the better the news for mortgage pricing.
+Tomorrow has two moderately important economic reports before Friday’s major releases.
+First will be last week’s unemployment figures at 8:30 AM ET.
+They are expected to show 215,000 new claims for jobless benefits were filed during the week.
+The previous week had 212,000 new claims and rising claims are a sign of weakness in the employment sector.
+Therefore, the larger the number of new filings, the better the news it is for mortgage pricing.

 Medium